 As you can see, the reasonable administrative action rule provides a defence for employers when a worker suffers a psychological injury.
 Given the very wide scope of the rule, it is imperative that claims are made at the right time, as the consequences for a worker are very harsh.

-Therefore, before you make a claim for a psychological injury, you should seek legal advice and not delay.
 Often, a claim which is appropriately made can show that a reasonable administrative action actually had no bearing on the injury, or that an action was not reasonably taken.
 Alternatively, a claim can be made before the employer can say it was caused by a reasonable administrative action.